NVIDIA Nvenc Obs Guide

 There are 2 other things you want to configure to ensure a smooth stream:

-If for some reason you don't want to run OBS in Admin mode, you can also limit your GPU usage to be below the 95% threshold.
+If you don't want to run OBS in Admin mode, you can also limit your GPU usage to be below the 95% threshold.
 To do this, you can:

 • Cap FPS in-game, run the game in Borderless Windowed mode, reduce game graphics or resolution, or turn V-Sync on.